purelb/purelb/website/content/how_it_works/localint/_index.md

 ### External Traffic Policy
 Local address ServiceGroups always use `externalTrafficPolicy: Cluster`.
 If a service using a pool with local addresses is configured for `externalTrafficPolicy: Local`, PureLB will reset it to `Cluster`.

 Many applications consist of multiple pods, those pods can run on multiple nodes, and K8s sometimes moves pods between nodes.
-Local addresses can only be applied to a single node so all incoming traffic would reach only that node's pods.
-KubeProxy solves this problem with `externalTrafficPolicy: Cluster`.
+Local addresses can only be applied to a single node so all incoming traffic would reach only that node's pods. `kube-proxy` solves this problem with `externalTrafficPolicy: Cluster`.
 It distributes traffic over the CNI so the other nodes' pods can contribute.

 Enabling `externalTrafficPolicy: Local` would result in the the local network address moving from node to node, which would result in an unstable, poor-performing network.
 By using only `externalTrafficPolicy: Cluster`, pods on all nodes can handle requests and the network retains a stable local IP address.